thindil/steamsky/bin/doc/MODDING.md

 Below you will find more detailed information about the XML data structures used by the program.

-You may can edit the shipped files as well of course, but modification you make there will be overwritten when you update the game.
+You can edit the shipped files as well of course, but modification you make there will be overwritten when you update the game.

 ## Items types